Frequently asked questions

 Reason: Although scholarship holders do not require an APS certificate to obtain a Visa, only a very small number of students will be granted a scholarship.
 If the scholarship application is not successful, there might not be enough time to apply and receive the APS certificate in time for the semester deadline.

-Regular/non-Scholarship application period: A completed APS certificate is required for applying to the BCGS.
+Regular/non-Scholarship application period: A completed official APS certificate is required for applying to the BCGS.
 Applications without the complete certificate will be flagged and not processed.
 No exceptions can be made.

 We would like to strongly point out that we have had cases where the process of obtaining the certificate took several months, so if you are planning on applying to the BCGS, apply for the certificate early enough.